FelixOnline/v2/content/articles/2013-11-8-imperials-new-twitter-tool.md

 subtitle: >
   A group of academics at Imperial have created a tool that is able to rank the most influential speakers on any topic.
 date: "2013-11-08 03:38:21 +0000"

 # Attributes from Felix Online V1
 id: "4020"
 old_path: /news/4020/imperials-new-twitter-tool
 aliases:
  - /news/4020/imperials-new-twitter-tool
+imported: true
+comments:
+ - Hi Is there a way you can download or try the tool onlineMax

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true